m90/papertrailforwarder/README.md

 package main

 import (
+	"fmt"

+	"github.com/aws/aws-lambda-go/events"
 	"github.com/aws/aws-lambda-go/lambda"
 	"github.com/m90/papertrailforwarder"
 )

 func main() {
 	handler, err := papertrailforwarder.New(
-		papertrailforwarder.WithPapertrailHost(<HOST_VALUE>),
-		papertrailforwarder.WithPapertrailPort(<PORT_VALUE>),
+		// the host of the papertrail log target papertrailforwarder.WithPapertrailHost(<HOST_VALUE>),
+		// the port of the papertrail log target as an integer value papertrailforwarder.WithPapertrailPort(<PORT_VALUE>),
+		// a function that returns a message and whether it should be logged
+		// it is passed the raw log message as well as the full event papertrailforwarder.WithMessageTransform(func(message string, event events.CloudwatchLogsLogEvent) (string, bool) {
+			// prefix all log messages with the event id, forward all messages return fmt.Sprintf("[%s] %s", event.ID, message), true
+		}),
 	)
 	if err != nil {
 		panic(err)